 Can I cancel my participation?

-You can cancel your registration in writing (summit@uni-foundation.eu) up to and including January 1, 2025 (please note that cancellations are subject to administration fee).
+You can cancel your registration in writing (summit@uni-foundation.eu) up to and including January 1, 2026 (please note that cancellations are subject to an administration fee).
 After this date, we no longer refund registrations.

 If you are unable to attend, you may transfer your registration to another attendee.